FEMALE STUDY: MEREDITH MONK'S ORDINARY OBJECTS

 After working with the Judson Theatre, Monk formed her own vocal ensemble.
 As Monk worked into the 1980s, her performance pieces pushed the limits of what she was accepting and rejecting from postmodernism even further, creating a number of bizarre, but provocative pieces.
 (I once read in an interview with David Lynch that in the 80s, the highest compliment one could give another person in regards to their art, was that it was "weird."
 Well Monk definitely wins the weird award for her work in the 1980s.)

-The amazing strangeness I speak of can be seen here in Monk's Turtle Dreams: (This video is unable to play on other sites, so click the "watch on youtuble" link to view)
+The amazing strangeness I speak of can be seen here in Monk's Turtle Dreams: (Monk doesn't allow her videos to be embedded on other sites, so please click this link to watch)

 Turtle Dreams was recorded for television in 1983, and incorporated Monk's interpretation of postmodern movement, as well as her own music, which took multi layered vocals and minimal droning instrumental music to set the mood for the entire piece.
 I really love the gloves on the synth player, as well as the expressions on the performer's faces.
 It's hard for me to believe that this actually aired on television, it's just so strange.